Lulzx/ouroboros/README.md

 ## Results

-### Breakthrough: 99.8% Oracle Accuracy
+### Practical Solution: 99.8% Oracle Accuracy

-Through a first-principles approach combining exhaustive enumeration and constrained generation, we achieved **99.8% oracle accuracy** - a dramatic improvement from the original ~20%.
+Through exhaustive enumeration and template-based generation, we achieved **99.8% oracle accuracy** for small circuits (2-3 genes).

+**Important caveat**: This is a practical engineering solution, not a learned generalization.
+Template-based generation samples from pre-verified topologies - accuracy is guaranteed by construction, not learned.
+The neural models plateau at ~50% accuracy, which represents the actual learning challenge.

 | Method | Oracle Accuracy | Diversity | Notes |
 |--------|----------------|-----------|-------|